DataDog/hiring-engineers/answers.md

     app.run(host='0.0.0.0', port='5050')
 ```

-Very simple application with minimal effort.
+Simple application with minimal effort.
 We'll define the ingestion parameters and start the application by running this:
-(If you don't understand what this means, you may want to visit our [documentation guide](https://docs.datadoghq.com/tracing/) on it.
+(If you don't understand what this means, or you need more detail, feel free to visit our [documentation guide](https://docs.datadoghq.com/tracing/) on it.
 It has a lot of examples and it's very well explained)

 ```python